Taweilo/cookie_cats/README.md

   ![diff](https://github.com/Taweilo/cookie_cats/blob/main/Image/%25%20Difference%20Between%20the%20Two%20AB-groups%20-%201.png)

-  4. Consider the probability: 0.966 of the chance that gate-30 has a higher 1-day-retention rate
+  4. Consider the probability: 0.966 of the chance that gate-30 has a higher 1-day-retention rate than gate-40

 - 7-day retention by AB-group